Fairy-09/FedSpecNet/README.md

 # 🌟 Citation

-If you find our repo useful for your research, please consider giving a 🌟 and citing our work below.
+If you find our repo useful for your research, please consider giving a 🌟 and citing our previous work below, which are the foundation of this work.

 ```
 @article{JIN2022101442,